 - 11.1 The proposals would not result in an adverse impact on any of the neighbouring properties through overlooking or overshadowing.
-The dwelling within the plot at no.66a Bury Street to the east of the site has an oblique relationship with the space and unreasonable overlooking into the amenity space associated with that property would be mitigated by the separation distance to be retained, the presence of the highway in the intervening space and obscuring of any opportunities for direct overlooking by the installation of appropriate boundary treatment (the details of which are to be secured by condition.) - 11.2 The separation distance and the activity on Manchester Road ensure that there would be no opportunities for unreasonable overlooking of the neighbouring properties on the western side of Manchester Road and would avoid unreasonable overshadowing, subject to the details of the boundary treatment being approved.
-The proposals therefore comply with policy RD5 of the adopted Residential Design Guide.
+The dwelling within the plot at no.66a Bury Street to the east of the site has an oblique relationship with the application site.
+Given this situation, any unreasonable overlooking into the amenity space associated with that property would be mitigated by the separation distance to be retained, the presence of the highway in the intervening space and the installation of appropriate treatment to the boundaries of the area to be enclosed.
+The exact details of this boundary treatment can be secured by condition. - 11.2 The separation distance and the activity on Manchester Road ensure that there would be no opportunities for unreasonable overlooking of the neighbouring properties on the western side of Manchester Road and would avoid unreasonable overshadowing subject to the details of the boundary treatment being approved.